 People leave managers, not organizations

 Recently, our older son changed jobs because the incoming manager was a seasoned veteran, but a person of questionable character.
-He was publicly arrested at the place of business for a failure to appear warrant and had been involved in driving under the influence.
-Yet because of his tenure not his character, he was promoted to manager.
+He was publicly arrested at the place of business for a failure to appear warrant.
+He had been involved in driving under the influence.
+Yet because of his tenure, not his character, he was promoted to manager.

-Then another executive coaching client from a Global Fortune 500 firm attended a regional sales meeting and her sales manager publicly berated her for not achieving any sales success.
-Of course, what he failed to mentioned is she was not allowed to leverage already existing relationships through another product line; she was not given any sales leads for this new vertical she was supposed to establish; marketing was some glossy brochures without any strategic alignment to the organization or ideal customers; she learned after she had been on the job for six months the best way to contact her sales manager was through email invitations/scheduling and her sales manager came in at 10 am and left at 2pm with at least a 90 minute lunch.
+Then another executive coaching client from a Global Fortune 500 firm attended a regional sales meeting.
+Her sales manager publicly berated her for not achieving any sales success.
+Of course, what he failed to mention is she was not allowed to leverage already existing relationships through another product line.
+She was not given any sales leads for this new vertical she was supposed to establish.
+Marketing was some glossy brochures without any strategic alignment to the organization or ideal customers.
+She learned after she had been on the job for six months the best way to contact her sales manager was through email invitations/scheduling.
+Her sales manager came in at 10 am and left at 2 pm with at least a 90-minute lunch.

 There are three basic reasons for managerial ineffectiveness:

-#1 – Poor executive leadership as you know what rolls down hill
+- Poor executive leadership as you know what rolls downhill

 With many firms having at least three if not four or five different generations in the workplace, managers more than ever before require ongoing development to be able to secure the desired results.
 This development may begin by replacing the old competency model still used within the hiring and promotion practice and instead embrace a results model for overall leadership development.